guzzilar/code-review/README.md

     }
     ```

-    example 2: Mr. A ask Mr. B and Mr. C to review his pull request, Mr. A has to pay 1 point to each of them.
+    **example 2**: Mr. A ask Mr. B and Mr. C to review his pull request, Mr. A has to pay 1 point to each of them.
     _simulation_
     ```json
     {